+¶10.
 Finances may be collected by the society for the cause of missions in the Pilgrim Holiness Church or for the incidental needs of the society itself.
 All funds raised for the missionary cause should be remitted to the General Church Treasurer through the local and district church treasurers.
-Monies may be raised for some specific missionary interest, provided that the local church quota for the entire general budget is paid in full up to date.
+Monies may be raised for some specific missionary interest, provided that the local church quota for the entire United Stewardship Fund is paid in full up to date.
 All funds raised by the missionary society shall be credited to parent local church.

-ARTICLE VIII.

-Missionary Representation and Literature
+Article VIII-Representation and Literature

+¶11.
 Missionary speakers chosen to address meetings of the society shall, if possible, be representatives of the missionary work of the Pilgrim Holiness Church, but in any event should have the approval of the pastor.
-The same rule shall hold good with reference to missionary literature, except that no missionary literature shall be distributed other than that of the Pilgrim Holiness Church unless it has the approval of the Secretaries of Church Extension and Foreign Missions.
+The same rule shall hold with reference to missionary literature, except that no missionary literature shall be distributed other than that of the Pilgrim Holiness Church unless it has the approval of the Secretaries of Church Extension and Foreign Missions.

-ARTICLE IX.

-By-Laws
+Article IX-By-laws

+¶12.
 By-laws shall be provided for the further guidance of the missionary society.
-Such by-laws may be amended at any business session of the society, provided that the laws adopted are in harmony with the Manual of the Pilgrim Holiness Church and these articles.
+Such by-laws may be amended by any business session of the society, provided that the laws adopted are in harmony with the Manual of the Pilgrim Holiness Church and these articles